ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 title: Entity Framework Core
 ---

-import { ExampleTabs } from "../../../components/mdx/example-tabs"
+import { ExampleTabs, Annotation, Code, Schema } from "../../../components/mdx/example-tabs"

 Entity Framework Core is a powerful object-relational mapping framework that has become a staple when working with SQL-based Databases in ASP.NET Core applications.